-In a few short months a weatherboard building for the council chambers was constructed on Morehead and Elder Streets, in the corner of Lambton Park.
+In a few short months a weatherboard building for the council chambers was constructed in the corner of Lambton Park.
 The building cost £270 and was formally opened on 21 July 1887.

 In 1892 the government gazetted a parcel of land as a site for a town hall.
 The site was a block of land on the north side of Elder St, which was split – the western half reserved for a town hall, and the new Mechanics’ Institute was built on the eastern half in 1894.
 The map below from 1906 shows the “Town Hall” site on the left on block 856, and the Mechanics’ Institute on the right on block 330.
 Note how the non-consecutive numbering gives a clue that the block was subdivided.